-The best practices in employee training, either local or remote, more or less remain the same.
+The best practices in online employee training, either local or remote, more or less remain the same.
 They are characterized by the use of quality training software, mobile-friendliness, flexibility, personalized learning, and so on.

 But in the case of remote training, since you’re not face-to-face with the participants, you need to put in a bit of extra effort.
 This will ensure that there’s no out of sight, out of mind mentality.

 Keeping this in mind, in this blog post, we discuss the 10 best practices for remote training to help you optimize remote employee training.
 Read on to find out more.